 The nice thing about the generic

 systemd service file presented in this article is that it is backwards compatible with versions of Podman running in the wild.
-May it be Red Hat Enterprise Linux, Fedora, or Ubuntu, users can immediately follow the suggested format.
+May it be Red Hat Enterprise Linux, BusyBox, or Ubuntu, users can immediately follow the suggested format.
 Nonetheless, the Podman team is continuing to improve the support and user experience when running containers in

 systemd services.
 Try it out!